JuliaAstroSim/PhysicalFFT.jl/README.md

 Consequently, for meshes $\ge 16^3$, the memory usage ($\ge$ 64GB) and computation time ($\ge$ 10 hrs) are not affordable.

 `PhysicalFFT.jl` supports resolution of $512^3$ with minimum effort: 10 sec on both GPU (shared GPU memory is used) and CPU.
-For meshes smaller than $256^3$, the computation time on GPU is 1~4 orders of magnitude smaller than on CPU.
+For meshes smaller than $256^3$, the computation time on GPU is 1~4 orders of magnitude shorter than on CPU.
 However, the vacuum boundary conditions, which are necessary for isolated gravitational systems, are not yet supported in `PhysicalFFT.jl`.
 Nevertheless, the errors from periodic boundary conditions are tolerable if the simulation box is sufficiently large compared to the system's length scale.